 - — $399

-No laptop roundup would be complete without at least one cheap 2-in-1, and the Lenovo IdeaPad Flex 5 is an unassuming one that you might have overlooked.
-Despite its straightforward appearance, it features just about everything you want in a modern PC right down to its convertible design, solid build quality, and generous battery life.
-The 14-inch FHD display also offers some extra real estate over smaller ultrabooks along with a 1080p resolution (no 720p corner-cutting on this one).
-In short, this thing is built for just about any type of work, and it’s built to do it all day long.
+No laptop roundup is complete without at least one cheap 2-in-1, and the Acer Spin 3 is an unassuming one that you might have overlooked.
+Despite its straightforward appearance, it features just about everything you want in a modern no-frills PC right down to its convertible design, solid build quality, and generous battery life.
+The 14-inch HD display also offers some extra real estate over smaller ultrabooks.
+In short, this thing is built for no-nonsense work and general daily use, and it can do it all on the cheap.

 This configuration comes loaded with a new AMD Ryzen 3 CPU, 4GB of RAM, and a 128GB SSD — basic specs, but plenty capable for a daily workhorse.
-This laptop can be yours for an eye-popping $369 right now after a $330 savings.
-If you need some stronger hardware, theis also on sale for $582.
+This laptop can be yours for an eye-popping $369 right now.

 At just $399, it’s around the same cost or even cheaper than many Chromebooks out there and is arguably the best cheap laptop you’re going to find right now for around 400 bucks.
 Its specs rival laptops that often go for $500 or more — and since it’s packing pretty impressive hardware for such a cheap laptop, it shouldn’t feel outdated any time soon despite its low price.

-Any laptop roundup will almost feel naked without a beefy ThinkBook (but one you can still score for less than $1,000), and the excellent Lenovo ThinkBook 13s fits the bill perfectly for a great price.
-If you’re looking for a featherweight laptop that’s as light as it is durable, then you need to look no further than this one, which has stood out as one of the best ultrabooks money can buy in 2021 owing to its gorgeous design, excellent performance, solid build quality, and all-day battery life.
+Our list would almost feel naked without a beefy 4K 2-in-1 (but one you can still score for less than $1,000), and the excellent HP Envy fits the bill perfectly for a great price.
+If you’re looking for a featherweight laptop that’s as light as it is durable, then you need to look no further than this one, which has stood out as one of the best ultrabooks money can buy in recent years owing to its gorgeous design, excellent performance, solid build quality, and all-day battery life.

-Right now, you can grab this 13-inch laptop with an AMD Ryzen 7 CPU, 16GB RAM, 1200p IPS display, and 512GB SSD on sale for $857 after a very nice limited-time discount with code THINKMAYDEAL.
-That’s a searing-hot bargain on this superb ultrabook with specs like these, which might make it our favorite laptop deal to be had for under a grand right now.
+Right now, you can grab this touchscreen laptop with a Core i7 CPU, 8GB RAM, 13-inch 4K touch display, and 512GB SSD on sale for $879 after a very nice discount off its MSRP that knocks it below our budget threshold.
+That’s a searing-hot bargain on this superb ultrabook with specs like these, which might make it our favorite laptop deal to be had for under a grand right now (and easily the best one if you want to bask in the glorious glow of Ultra HD).

 Deals on Apple products are hard to find, and so sometimes you need to grab them when you can — especially when it’s one of the best MacBooks.
 The MacBook Air, which was modernized and redesigned in 2018, is the best entry-level MacBook you can buy — perfect for a college student or businessperson.
 The latest 2020 refresh is just as great, and if you want the one with the latest and greatest hardware (that you can still find for less than 1,000 bucks), this is it.